JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

      ollama pull <model>
      ```

-     Replace `<model>` with the name of the Ollama model you want to use from the Ollama model library (https://ollama.com/library) and update `config.cfg` file to include it.
+     Replace `<model>` with the name of the Ollama model you want to use from the Ollama model library (https://ollama.com/library).

 3. **Install Dependencies**